datapower-virtual-appliance-demo/dpxx-ops/README.md

 rolebinding.rbac.authorization.k8s.io/dp-deployer
 ```

-We can see which resources ArgoCD can now create in the cluster by examining the
+We can see which resources ArgoCD can create in the cluster by examining the
 `dp-deployer` role:

 ```bash